fgias/crypto-bot/README.md

-# Testing trading strategies with a crypto bot.
+# Testing trading strategies with the Freqtrade crypto bot.

 This is the strategy folder of the Freqtrade bot, https://www.freqtrade.io/en/stable/.